LeoUschi232/MQSS-Passes-Suite/AI/README.md

   REDQ while maintaining the same sample efficiency by replacing its ensemble of critics with dropout.
 REDQ and DroQ represent the state-of-the-art in terms of sample efficiency in Deep RL for continuous control. __[Page 141]__

 ### 4. [AI Research on Deep Convolutional Neural Network Designs](ResearchPapers/04_AIResearchOnDeepConvolutionalNeuralNetworkDesigns.pdf)

+- Each layer can have a small kernel, for example `size=3`, but withxl dilation factors doubling at each layer $(1,2,4,8)$.
+This way, a relatively deep network, up to 12 layers, can capture long-range dependencies, hundreds of time-steps, without needing an impractically large kernel. __[Page 2]__
+- The TCN formulation distilled many of these best practices into a simple architecture can learn complex sequence patterns, even something as unusual as quantum gate sequences, given sufficient depth and training.
+- Results indicate that a simple convolutional architecture outperforms canonical recurrent networks such as LSTMs across a diverse range of tasks and datasets, while demonstrating longer effective memory.
+To represent convolutional networks, we describe a generic Temporal Convolutional Network (TCN) architecture that is applied across all tasks.
+  This architecture is informed by recent research, but is deliberately kept simple, combining some of the best practices of modern convolutional architectures. __[Page 8]__
+- The TCN architecture appears not only more accurate than canonical recurrent networks such as LSTMs and GRUs, but also simpler and clearer.
+It may therefore be a more appropriate starting point in the application of deep networks to sequences.
+Basic RNN architectures are notoriously difficult to train and more elaborate architectures are commonly used instead, such as the LSTM and the GRU. __[Page 3]__
 -

 ### 5. [Neural Networks for Sequences](ResearchPapers/05_NeuralNetworksForSequences.pdf)